tund136/swift-ui-3.0/README.md

 ### 11. App Storage Raw Representable
 Using App Storage Raw Representable now we can also store enum in the App Storage.

+### 12. Keyboard "Done" Alternative
+Instead of using the "Done" button on the keyboard, we can add a custom button like "Search", "Go", etc.,